 The Science of Hot Flashes

 As we enter our 40’s and 50’s (sometimes even our late 30’s), levels of estrogen take a veritable nosedive.
 This reduction is believed to affect your hypothalamus, an area at the base of your brain that regulates body temperature.
 Basically, a lack of estrogen tells your brain that you’re overheated, causing your heart to pump faster, the blood vessels in your skin to swell, and your sweat glands to spew out so much sweat you look like you just left a Bikram yoga class.
-Every woman will experience different perimenopause and menopause symptoms and recognizing how hot flashes affect you personally is a great start toward finding relief.
+Every woman will experience different perimenopause and menopause symptoms.
+If you learn to recognize how hot flashes affect you personally will be a great start toward finding relief.

 Some hot flash symptoms are a sudden rush of heat – so hot that your face may actually become flushed – that may quickly subside.
 Others can be an all-day sweat session of intense perspiration.
 Some women have hot flash symptoms only in their upper body, while others, like me, experience them in their lower body.
 Some women experience hot flash symptoms daily, while others go weeks at a time without one, or only experience them at night (usually referred to as night sweats).
 These can keep you up later at night than your restless teenage son on a caffeine binge.